conorpeterson/NS73Arduino/README.md

  calibration information.

  Basic use:
- (0. Copy NS73.cpp and NS73.h into your sketch folder.
-Make sure to #include "NS73.h" at the top of your sketch.)
+ 0. Copy NS73.cpp and NS73.h into your sketch folder.
+Make sure to #include "NS73.h" at the top of your sketch.
  1. Call begin() with the pins the NS73 is attached to.
  2. Call setChannel() or setFrequency().
  3. Call goOnline() to bring the transmitter online.